The Silmarillion: Illustrations

-The inside title page contains an inscription written in Tengwar.
-In English it reads "The tales of the First Age when Morgoth dwelt in Middle-earth and the Elves made war upon him for the recovery of the Silmarils to which are appended the downfall of Númenor and the history of the Rings of Power and the Third Age in which these tales come to their end."
+The inside title page contains an English inscription written in Tengwar script.
+It reads "The tales of the First Age when Morgoth dwelt in Middle-earth and the Elves made war upon him for the recovery of the Silmarils to which are appended the downfall of Númenor and the history of the Rings of Power and the Third Age in which these tales come to their end."

 Inside the back cover is a fold-out map of part of Middle-earth, Beleriand in the First Age.

 Publication

+While the writings are Tolkien's, they were published posthumously by his son, Christopher.
+Christopher selected the most complete stories and compiled them into a single volume, in line with his father's desire to create a body of work that spanned from the Creation of the World to the destruction of the One Ring.
+Due to this circumstance, the volume sometimes exhibits inconsistencies with "The Lord of the Rings" or "The Hobbit," with varying styles and featuring fully developed stories like Beren and Lúthien, or more loosely outlined ones, such as those dedicated to the War of Wrath.

 The first edition was brought out in hardback by Allen & Unwin in 1977.
 HarperCollins published a paperback edition in 1999, and an illustrated edition with colour plates by Ted Nasmith in 2008.
 It has sold over a million copies, far fewer than The Hobbit and The Lord of the Rings which have each sold over 100 million copies.
-Its sales were sufficient for it to reach the top of the October 1977 lists.
+Its sales were however sufficient for it to reach the top of the October 1977 lists.
 It has since been translated into at least 40 languages.